 [Platanaceae + Proteaceae]: woody; non-hydrolysable tannins, myricetin +, benzylisoquinoline alkaloids 0; (pits vestured); wood with broad rays [8+-seriate]; stomata laterocytic; flowers 4-merous [but see fossil Platanaceae]; P +; stamens = perianth, opposite them; carpels with 5 vascular bundles, hairy, postgenital fusion complete, stylulus long; ovules straight, inner integument 3-5 cells across; endosperm nuclear.

 Age.
 Wikström et al. (2001) estimate this node to be (124-)117, 108(-101) Ma, ages in Sauquet et al. (2009b), at (121-)114.6, 113.3(-107.6) Ma are similar while those in Bell et al. (2010), at (102-)99, 88(-97) Ma and Tank et al. (2015: Table S2), at around 93.4 Ma, are a little younger.
-Anderson et al. (2005) date the node to 119-110 m.y., Barker et al. (2007b) to (126.7-)118.5(-110.3) Ma, while ca 106.2 Ma is the age in Magallón et al. (2015).
+Anderson et al. (2005) date the node to 119-110 Ma, Barker et al. (2007b) to (126.7-)118.5(-110.3) Ma, while ca 106.2 Ma is the age in Magallón et al. (2015).

+Evolution: Divergence & Distribution.
 That Platanaceae and Proteaceae are sister taxa may explain why there are so many leaf fossils from the southern hemisphere that are "platanoid" in their general aspect (K. Johnason, in Drinnan et al. 1994; Hoot et al. 1999).

 Chemistry, Morphology, etc. The wood anatomy of Proteaceae and Platanaceae is very different, perhaps because of the different climatic conditions under which the two grow (Baas et al. 2003); however, they both have broad rays, and the former have concave vessel-parenchyma festoons and the latter concave growth ring boundaries.
 For stomatal morphology, see Carpenter et al. (2005).

 PLATANACEAE T. Lestibudois, nom. cons. - Back to Proteales

 1 [list]/10.
 North Temperate (map: from Fl.
 N. Am.
 III 1997; Jalas et al. 1999 [Europe]; Feng et al. 2005).
 [Photo - Leaves & Stipules, Collection.]

 Age.
-Fossils with the distinctive petiole bases of subgenus Platanus are abundant in the Palaeocene some 60 m.y.a.
-(Feng et al. 2005); this puts a lower limit on the crown-group age of the family.
+Fossils with the distinctive petiole bases of subgenus Platanus are abundant in the Palaeocene some 60 Ma (Feng et al. 2005); this puts a lower limit on the crown-group age of the family.
 However, leaves with such petioles may have small, fugaceous, triangular stipules very unlike those of extant taxa (Wang et al. 2011).

 Maslova (2010) placed Platanaceae in Hamamelidales, along with a number of fossil genera, some placed in the extinct Platanaceae-Gymnoplatananthoideae and also in Bogutchantaceae (sic) N. Maslova (= Bogutchanthaceae) - see also Hamamelidaceae).

-Evolution.
-Divergence & Distribution.
 From the molecular point of view, at least, Platanus can be considered a living fossil (Sanderson & Doyle 2001).

 Pollination Biology.
 There is about five weeks between pollination and fertilization in Platanus racemosa, at least (Floyd et al. 1999).